 Prolonged periods of elevated cortisol can contribute to:

 Some of these effects of a high cortisol level can increase your risk of other medical conditions, like metabolic syndrome, high cholesterol, and heart problems.
-High cortisol levels can also affect other aspects of your health, including your mental and emotional health.
+High cortisol levels (which can be detected with a cortisol test) can also affect other aspects of your health, including your mental and emotional health.

 DHEA and cortisol are the most abundant hormones released by the adrenal glands, and both play a role in the stress response.
 Together, cortisol and DHEA enable the physiological changes associated with stress, and both mediate short- and long-term responses to stress.